askmike/gekko/docs/commandline/backtesting.md

 For backtesting you should [enable and configure](./Plugins.md) the following plugins:

- - trading advisor (to run your strategy)
+ - trading advisor (to run your strategy).
+ - paper trader (to execute simulated trades).
- - profit simulator (to calculate how succesfull the strategy would have been)
+ - performance analyzer (to calculate how succesfull the strategy would have been).

 Besides that, make sure to configure `config.watch`.